Analyze and think critically about environmental issues

 BIO 102L Laboratory to Introduction to Biology: Cell and Animal Biology

 The laboratory course parallels the topics in BIO 102 and provides lab-based investigations of the material covered in BIO 102.
 Students must register for both BIO 102 and the lab section concurrently.
-Students who have previously taken BIO 102 and only need the lab credit should discuss this possibility with their advisor and the class professor.
+(This course carries an additional laboratory fee.)

 CHEM 101 General Chemistry I

 The course examines atomic structure, bonding, stoichiometry and the mole concept, the behavior of gases, liquids and solids, thermochemistry, and intermolecular forces.
-Students are required to concurrently enroll in the corresponding lab section.
-This course is a prerequisite for CHM 102 and is a pre-health course.
+Students are required to concurrently enroll in the corresponding lab section CHEM 101L.
+This course is a prerequisite for CHEM 102 and is a pre-health course.

 CHEM 101L Laboratory to General Chemistry I